Lauren McCabe

 Living with the feeling of loss – lost opportunities, lost words – is something that we all go through and something that I try to become more graceful at letting go.
 There is tomorrow morning.

-Our recommended teaware this week is the Finum Brewing Basket.
+Our recommended book this week is The Art of Learning by Josh Waitzkin.
 We only recommend three things a week that we believe will be of interest to our readers.
 Please take a moment to check it out.